+EXTRAS:

-EXTRAS: Remember to write your definitions in your Math
+Remember to write your definitions in your Math Dictionary.
+Use your own words.

 Looking at the horizon.

 Adjacent means next to; non-adjacent means not next to.
 For example, in the alphabet, the letter T is adjacent to letters S and U. The letter T is nonadjacent to the remaining letters.